bitrise-io/devcenter/_articles/en/builds/build-artifacts-online.md

     weight: 21

 ---
-If you select a build of your app, on the **APPS & Artifacts** tab you can check out the artifacts (for example, files & reports) which have been generated during the build.
+If you select a build of your app, on the **APPS & Artifacts** tab, you can check out the artifacts (for example, files & reports) which have been generated during the build.

 All files are destroyed at the end of the build so if you want to view or download any files, insert **Deploy to bitrise.io** Step to your Workflow so that it can help you access the artifacts.